Narrative Questions

 Alastrius has no generative AI at all in the game, this includes both the final product as well as during the games development.
 All artwork, music, voices, text and code were created by humans.

-The project has used Google Gemini AI Mode extensively for problem solving purposes.
+The project has used Googles AI Search Mode for problem solving purposes.
 No code was generated.

 Cannot find an answer to your question listed here?
 Please get in touch at: